Overview of Payroll Taxes in Russia

 Personal Income Tax (PIT)

 Employers must withhold Personal Income Tax (PIT) from employees' salaries.
-The standard rate is 13% for residents and 30% for non-residents.
-Since January 1, 2021, a 15% rate applies to annual income exceeding 5 million rubles.
-Employers must remit withheld taxes to the Federal Tax Service according to specific deadlines to avoid penalties.
+The standard rate is 13% for annual income up to 5,000,000 RUB.
+Since January 1, 2021, a 15% rate applies to income exceeding 5,000,000 RUB.

 Social Security Contributions

-How To Set Up Payroll in Russia?
+How To Set Up Payroll in Russia

 Setting up payroll in Russia correctly is vital for legal compliance and for maintaining employee satisfaction.
 Employers need to ensure all registrations, documentation, and calculations are accurate and complete before running payroll.